 If you feel that the City of Cranbrook is responsible for any damage or injury sustained and you wish to make a claim, you are required, under Section 286 of the Local Government Act, to provide notice to the Municipality in writing of the time, place and manner in which the damage was sustained, within two months of the date the loss or damage occurred.

 If you are unsure about how to file a claim, would like a claim form mailed or faxed to you, or have filed a claim and have questions about the investigation or status of the claim, please call our claims department at 311 from Monday to Friday, between 8:30 a.m. and 4:30 p.m.
 Please note that depending on the type of claim, it may take several weeks for a determination to be made about your claim.

-If you wish to submit a claim, please fill out the Notice of Claim form, sign and date the form, attach all supporting documents and submit to:
+To submit a claim, please complete, sign and date the Notice of Claim form, and attach all supporting documents and send to:

 City of Cranbrook

 For information about a claim, please contact us at 311.